appressoas/django_cradmin/docs/sortable.rst

 #######################################################################
-:mod:`django_cradmin.modelhelpers.sortable` --- Making objects sortable
+:mod:`django_cradmin.sortable.models` --- Making objects sortable
 #######################################################################

 To make a model sortable, you need the following two additions to your model: